andraugust/andraugust.github.io/quantum-3.md

 $$\newcommand{\bra}[1]{\left<#1\right|}\newcommand{\ket}[1]{\left|#1\right>}\newcommand{\bk}[2]{\left<#1\middle|#2\right>}\newcommand{\bke}[3]{\left<#1\middle|#2\middle|#3\right>}$$

 ## 1. Free Particle

 A particle is said to be "free" when no forces act on it.
-In the absence of forces there are no potentials, so the Hamiltonian is
+In the absence of forces there are no potentials and the Hamiltonian is

 $$